kaibrach/EB_Workshop/README.md

 > 5. Install all necessary python packages `pip install -r requirements.txt`

 ### Step 3.
 Run Jupyter Notebook
+Start jupyter notebooks in cmd/Powershell:
+> 6. Run `jupyter notebook` from console

-> 6. Create a Jupyter Kernel with `python -m ipykernel install --user --name EB_WORKSHOP --display-name "EB Workshop"`
+> **Hint**: Create a Jupyter Kernel (**only once**) with `python -m ipykernel install --user --name EB_WORKSHOP --display-name "EB Workshop"`
     The --name value is used by Jupyter internally.
 These commands will overwrite any existing kernel with the same name. --display-name is what you see in the notebook menus.

-> 7. Run `jupyter notebook` from console
+    This kernel can be selected within the notebook

 ## 2.2 Using Docker